riderrocks/bmsdabakke/README.md

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the bmsdabakke repository and install the dependencies:

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the bmsdabakke repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 ### Clone bmsdabakke

-Clone the bmsdabakke repository using [git][git]:
+Clone the bmsdabakke repository using [git]:

 ```
 git clone https://github.com/riderrocks/bmsdabakke.git